Te Kooti's War: Poverty Bay attacks

-Siege of Ngatapa
+Siege of Ngātapa

-Ngatapa was a formidable pā, standing 700 m above sea level and surrounded by cliffs on three sides and dense bush on the side facing any opposing force.
+Ngātapa was a formidable pā, standing 700 m above sea level and surrounded by cliffs on three sides and dense bush on the side facing any opposing force.
 Te Kooti had hastily begun strengthening its defences with earthworks.
 On 4 December Ropata, with as few as 150 men, gained some ground in a rush on the pā, but was forced to abandon the assault a day later and return to Tūranga, short of gunpowder and men.

 Desperate for arms and ammunition, Te Kooti led a second lightning raid on Tūranga on 12 December, killing some locals but failing to secure the supplies they needed.
-The raid galvanised Whitmore, who had arrived at Tūranga with his Armed Constabulary the previous week, to renew his campaign against Te Kooti, which he had decided just two days earlier to abandon after false reports that Te Kooti had quit Ngatapa and retired inland.
-He amassed a 600-man force—250 Europeans in the Armed Constabulary, 60 Te Arawa led by European officers and over 300 Ngāti Porou led by Ropata and Hotene Porourangi—at Ngatapa on 31 December and launched the attack the following day, quickly encircling the pā and its 500 occupants, and cutting off their water supply.
-A high rocky precipice on the north side of Ngatapa, considered far too steep for use as an escape route, was left unguarded.
+The raid galvanised Whitmore, who had arrived at Tūranga with his Armed Constabulary the previous week, to renew his campaign against Te Kooti, which he had decided just two days earlier to abandon after false reports that Te Kooti had quit Ngātapa and retired inland.
+He amassed a 600-man force—250 Europeans in the Armed Constabulary, 60 Te Arawa led by European officers and over 300 Ngāti Porou led by Ropata and Hotene Porourangi—at Ngātapa on 31 December and launched the attack the following day, quickly encircling the pā and its 500 occupants, and cutting off their water supply.
+A high rocky precipice on the north side of Ngātapa, considered far too steep for use as an escape route, was left unguarded.
 Heavy rain fell as the siege continued and Te Kooti abandoned his outer defences in the early hours of 5 January 1869 after Te Arawa and Ngāti Porou fighters climbed the rock face and kept up heavy fire, while others in Whitmore's force provided covering fire.